Kosovo president visits disputed area after similar visit by Serbian leader

 “Due to an Albanian attack against the north of Kosovo and the arrest of some Serbs who have not committed any crime, I ordered the police director to put all special police units in state of the highest readiness,” Serbian Interior Minister Nebojsa Stefanovic said.

+Thaci’s unexpected visit to the north came hours before ethnic Albanian nationalists held a planned demonstration in the capital Pristina against the president’s willingness to discuss adjusting the border with Serbia.

+Moving the frontier “is not a correction but a pain and loss for us”, Albin Kurti, leader of the opposition Vetevendosje party, told a crowd of thousands at the demonstration.
+“Kosovo cannot be partitioned.
+We will not negotiate independence.”

-Reporting by Fatos Bytyci and Ivana Sekularac
+Reporting by Fatos Bytyci and Ivana Sekularac; Editing by Peter Graff